The-Rye-Muffin/ASU-cybersecurity-Cloud-Security/README.md

 | Web1      | No                 | None                        |
 | Web2      | No                 | None                        |

+The Elk Stack was given a second IP address permission to allow the user to view kibana on a mobile device

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because this reduces